Ludwig Leichhardt: The First Leichhardt Expedition (1844–1846)

 After returning to Sydney early in 1844, Leichhardt hoped to take part in a proposed government-sponsored expedition from Moreton Bay to Port Essington 300 km north of Darwin.
 When plans for this expedition fell through, Leichhardt decided to mount the expedition himself.
 Accompanied by volunteers and supported by private funding, he left Sydney in August 1844 to sail to Moreton Bay, where four more joined the party.
 The expedition departed on 1 October 1844 from Jimbour Homestead, the farthest outpost of settlement on the Queensland Darling Downs.
 During this trip, Leichhardt named Seven Emu Creek, after shooting a mob of emus nearby, a name later taken on by a large cattle station still in existence, Seven Emu Station.

+Other geographical features named by Leichhardt on this expedition include the Dawson River, Comet River, Peak Range, Burdekin River, Lynd River, Mitchell River, Isaac River, McArthur River, Roper River and the Expedition Range.
+All these places were found to be inhabited by communities of Indigenous people.
+Various hardships were endured by the members of the expedition, including an incident where one of the Aboriginal guides, Charley Fisher, became frustrated with Leichhardt and punched him in the face, loosening several of his teeth.

-After a nearly 4,800-kilometre (3,000-mile) overland journey, and having long been given up for dead, Leichhardt arrived in Port Essington on 17 December 1845, where a company of Imperial marines was stationed.
+On 17 December 1845, after a nearly 4,800-kilometre (3,000-mile) overland journey, and having long been given up for dead, Leichhardt arrived in Port Essington, where a company of Royal Marines was stationed.
 He returned to Sydney by ship, arriving on 25 March 1846 to a hero's welcome.
 The Journal of an Overland Expedition in Australia, from Moreton Bay to Port Essington, a Distance of Upwards of 3000 miles, During the Years 1844 and 1845 by Leichhardt describes this expedition.
 Leichhardt's diary (from 9 September 1845 to 23 March 1846) is available on-line at the State Library of New South Wales.

 A memorial to John Gilbert, one of Leichhardt's companions on this journey, can be found on the north wall of St James' Church, Sydney.
 Under the title Dulce et Decorum Est Pro Scientia Mori (a variation on the more commonly seen Dulce et decorum est pro patria mori) the inscription on the monument, which was "erected by the colonists of New South Wales" reads: "in memory of John Gilbert, Ornithologist, who was speared by the blacks on 29 June 1845 during the first overland expedition to Port Essington by Dr Ludwig Leichhardt and his intrepid companions".
 There is also a memorial to Gilbert at Gilbert's Lookout at Taroom.